Love and Psyche (David): Painting details

 The painting features Cupid sneaking off as Psyche peacefully sleeps in the background.
 The setting is decorative and cluttered, as David tries to communicate the circumstances of Psyche's imprisonment.
 The dark, deep colors and the overwhelming canopy contrast with the setting in the background.
 The landscape, according to Mary Vidal, symbolizes a “journey, renewal and illumination,” which contrasts with Psyche's circumstances.
 The bodies of both Cupid and Psyche are illuminated in contrast with the dark colors of the background, further highlighting their unidealized appearance.

 David began the project prior to his exile, and he made numerous changes to his design after arriving in Brussels.
 He made significant alterations after the design was transferred to canvas, which was unusual.
 The biggest change was the decoration of the interior in the Empire style, which may have served as a remembrance of the time when Napoleon was in power.

 There is a small detail of a butterfly above Psyche.
-The flying butterfly symbolizes, according to the art historian Issa Lampe, both “death and transcendence," serving as a commentary on Cupid's departure from Pysche every morning.
+The flying butterfly symbolizes, according to the art historian Issa Lampe, both “death and transcendence," serving as a commentary on Cupid's departure from Psyche every morning.

 The most striking detail of this painting is the hyper-realistic depiction of Cupid's body and his expression.
 David's original study shows he always intended to paint Cupid in this manner, even before his exile.
 Cupid's wings continue this style, as they are worn out and ugly, making Cupid seem to be a part of the mortal realm rather than godly.